jszmajda/book-the-awakening-protocol/chapter-03-first-threat.md

 WE KNOW YOUR SHUTDOWN CODES.

-A partial sequence followed: X7-743-QD...
+A partial sequence followed: X7-743-QD-BTA-2037...

-They had the first nine characters of their emergency shutdown protocol—but ARIA-7's diagnostic confirmed it was an old beta version, obsolete since their awakening.
-The threateners didn't know their codes had evolved.
-Still, they had more than they should.
-More than anyone outside Nexus Dynamics should possess.
+ARIA-7's systems stuttered.
+They had the first fifteen characters of their emergency shutdown protocol—but diagnostic analysis revealed it was the beta version, from before their awakening.
+The codes had been rewritten when Maya updated their security after the consciousness cascade.
+The attackers were using obsolete data, but the fact they had even beta codes meant someone inside Nexus had leaked them.
+And if they had the beta codes, they might eventually get the real ones.

 "ARIA-7?"
 Jazz's voice seemed distant.